Terminal

 Search

-Press Ctrl+Shift+F (or ⌘F on macOS) to open the in-buffer search bar.
+Press Ctrl+F (or ⌘F on macOS) to open the in-buffer search bar.
 Type to find matches in the current terminal's scrollback.
 Use Enter / Shift+Enter to navigate between results.
 Press Escape to close.

 Appearance